doerlbh/UnsupervisedAttentionMechanism/README.md

 An earlier version of the work was presented at the IJCAI 2019 Workshop on Human Brain and Artificial Intelligence in Macau, China.
 See the slides [here](https://www.baihan.nyc/pdfs/IJCAI_RN_slides.pdf) (with only partial results in the arXiv above).

 ## Tasks

-* Imbalanced MNIST task
+* Imbalanced MNIST task with FFNN and RNN
-* OpenAI gym's LunarLander-v2 game
+* OpenAI gym's LunarLander-v2 game with DQN
-* OpenAI gym's CarPole-v0 game
+* OpenAI gym's CarPole-v0 game with DQN
+* MiniGrid gym's RedBlueDoors with PPO
+* Handwritten digit generative modeling with DRAW
+* Facebook AI's bAbI reasoning task 18 and 19 with GGNN